OlinDSA2025/olindsa2025.github.io/in_class/day16.md

 There are a number of different variants of Lempel-Ziv, but the one we're going to talk about in class today is the simplest to implement.

+It's also worth noting that Lempel-Ziv is an optimal algorithm for lossless compression in a certain information-theoretic sense.
+We likely won't have time to go over the details of this in class, but if you are interested you may consider looking at [this Wikipedia article](https://en.wikipedia.org/wiki/LZ77_and_LZ78#Theoretical_efficiency) that presents the sense in which the algorithm is optimal and links to some external sources that explore this topic in more depth.
+The main article is Peter Shor's notes that are also linked below.
+If there is time, and people are interested, I'll go over a quick explanation of the claim at the end of class.

 ## Encoding

 We start with a stream of symbols and a codebook.
-I'm going to use this string [from Peter Shor's notes](https://math.mit.edu/~djk/18.310/Lecture-Notes/LZ-worst-case.pdf) on the topic.
+I'm going to use this string [from Peter Shor's notes](https://web.archive.org/web/20210528171521/http://www-math.mit.edu/~shor/PAM/lempel_ziv_notes.pdf) on the topic.

 > AABABBBABAABABBBABBABB